 Vision and Mission

-Our vision is to inspire and empower K–12 chemistry educators.
-It is our mission to support the success of educators by providing quality resources, professional development, and networking opportunities.
+We strive to inspire and empower K–12 teachers of chemistry and are always looking for new ways to support their success by providing quality resources, professional development, and networking opportunities.

-- Increase the number and quality of opportunities for networking and communication among current and future AACT members.
+- Increase the number and quality of networking and communication opportunities among current and future AACT members.

 - Increase participation and impact of relevant and accessible professional development opportunities for all educators.

-We are happy to hear from you and deeply thank you for continuing to make chemistry accessible for all students.
+We are always happy to hear from you and thank you for being a vital part of our community!